thehackerwithin/berkeley/docs/_posts/2018-09-10-github-oss.md

 that you are who you say you are, and that you have permission to edit the site.
 There are two ways to authenticate to GitHub:

-- Secure Shell (SSH): you create a pair of keys, keep one private, and upload the public key to GitHub.
+- **SSH**: you create a pair of keys, keep one private, and upload the public key to GitHub.
 (Recommended)

   1. if your laptop has a folder called `.ssh` in your user profile and it contains two files called `id_rsa` and `id_rsa.pub` then skip to step 4.